Best EDC Knife Under $500 – 2025 Top List

 2. Benchmade 496 EDC Knife

-If you asked me to recommend the latest premium folding knife from the Benchmade company, I would choose the 496 model.
-The Benchmade 496 EDC knife is 8.42″ long, folded length 4.82″, and weighs 4.5 oz.
+If you asked me to recommend the latest premium folding knife from Benchmade, I’d choose the 496 model.
+The Benchmade 496 EDC knife measures 8.42″ in overall length, has a folded length of 4.82″, and weighs 4.5 oz.

-Of all the blades I’ve reviewed in the past, this one is the most unique, versatile, and attractive in terms of design.
-The stunning satin finish 3.6″ long compound grind blade is crafted from premium grade CPM-S20CV stainless steel (HRC: 59-61).
-This is the first compound grind blade from the legendary Benchmade brand.
-The main cutting edge of the modified drop point blade is a hollow grind and has a thick tip with a hollow grind.
+Blade: Of all the blades I’ve reviewed, this one stands out as the most unique, versatile, and visually striking.
+The stunning 3.6″ compound grind blade features a satin finish and is crafted from premium-grade CPM-S20CV stainless steel (HRC: 59–61).
+It’s also the first compound grind blade released by the legendary Benchmade brand.
+The modified drop point blade has a hollow grind on the main cutting edge and a thick tip, also with a hollow grind.

-The scalpel-sharp and slightly curve blade is very agile for cutting flexible materials such as paracords, utility ropes, zip ties, or tie-rips.
-Moreover, the 0.1″ thick blade easily cuts through various hard materials like cardboard, plastic boxes, wood, electric cables, and small branches.
-Surprisingly the tip is thicker than the primary cutting edge and can handle much more abuse than the thin tip of other regular blades.
+The scalpel-sharp, slightly curved blade is extremely agile for cutting flexible materials like paracord, utility rope, zip ties, and tie-wraps.
+Additionally, the 0.1″ thick blade cuts easily through tougher materials such as cardboard, plastic boxes, wood, electrical cables, and small branches.
+The tip is noticeably thicker than the primary cutting edge, allowing it to handle more abuse than the thinner tips found on most regular blades.

-Like the blade, the design of the handle is also very unique.
-In the first third of the handle, there are eye-catching 6061-T6 aluminum bolsters.
-The remaining two-thirds of the handle is made in a sandwiched style where OD green G-10 scales are on the outer, white G-10 liners are in the middle, and full stainless steel liners are at the end.
+Handle: Like the blade, the handle design is also quite unique.
+The first third of the handle features eye-catching 6061-T6 aluminum bolsters.
+The remaining two-thirds are built in a sandwiched style, with OD green G-10 scales on the outside, white G-10 liners in the middle, and full stainless steel liners underneath.

-The fittings and finish of all parts and corners are perfect, there are no mismatches or sharp edges anywhere on the handle.
-The handle has light finger grooves but lacks the necessary texture which makes it a bit slippery in wet, sweaty, or oily hands.
-However, the handle feels comfortable and balanced, not too heavy not too light.
+The fit and finish of all components and corners are flawless – no mismatches, gaps, or sharp edges.
+The handle has light finger grooves, but it lacks texture, which can make it a bit slippery in wet, sweaty, or oily hands.
+Still, it feels comfortable and well-balanced – not too heavy, not too light.

-It is a spring-assisted pocket knife that can be opened easily with one hand using the flipper.
-The assisted flipping and closing action of the knife is very smooth and quick.
-I just missed the thumb stud as an opener but not having it makes the knife more compact and relatively easy to keep in or take out from the pocket.
+Opening: This is a spring-assisted pocket knife that opens easily with one hand using the flipper.
+The assisted opening and closing actions are smooth and quick.
+I did miss the thumb stud as an opening option, but its absence makes the knife more compact and easier to slip in or out of the pocket.

-The AXIS lock engages with a click sound as the blade deploys, but requires two hands to close.
-It feels very sturdy in hand, the AXIS lock is firm, and yes, the blade will definitely stay in place.
+Locking: The AXIS lock engages with a satisfying click when the blade deploys.
+It feels sturdy and secure, though closing it requires two hands.
+The lock is firm, and yes – the blade stays firmly in place.

-There is a safety spring retention lock tab on its spine to ensure that the blade does not deploy in your pocket or in any other way due to sudden pressure.
-You can easily lock/unlock the safety mechanism with one hand.
+Safety Spring: There’s also a safety spring retention lock tab on the spine to prevent accidental deployment in your pocket or from sudden pressure.
+This safety mechanism is easily operated with one hand.

-Finally, I think it is unfortunate that such a uniquely crafted EDC knife is not in the collection of an avid collector.
+In the end, I think it’s unfortunate that such a uniquely crafted EDC knife isn’t already part of every serious collector’s arsenal.

 Pros